- Dominican Republic Island Legends & Folklore

 Route (45–60 minutes)

-- Start near Parque Colón
+- Start: Parque Colón (get your bearings)

-- Walk through Calle Las Damas
+- Walk: Calle Las Damas (slow pace, take it in)

-- Pass Fortaleza Ozama (outside only)
+- Pass: Fortaleza Ozama (outside only)

-- Cut back toward the cathedral area
+- Cut back: toward the cathedral area

-- End near a bar or café (important)
+- End: near a bar or café (important)

 Why end near food or drinks?

-Because the best way to enjoy ghost stories is to talk about them after, not walk home alone spooked.
+Because the best way to enjoy ghost stories is to talk about them after — not walk home alone, spooked.

-Is it safe to walk Zona Colonial at night?
+Is It Safe to Walk Zona Colonial at Night?

 Generally yes — if you’re smart.